CumulusNetworks/docs/content/cumulus-linux-58/Layer-2/Ethernet-Bridging-VLANs/VLAN-aware-Bridge-Mode.md

 ### VLAN Memory Resource Limitations

 On Spectrum-2 and later, Cumulus Linux uses internal debugging flow counters for each VLAN that require ATCAM memory space.
-When you configure more than between 1000 and 2000 VLAN interfaces, you might not be able to apply ACLs because there are no more flow counter resources.
+When you configure more than 1000 VLAN interfaces, you might not be able to apply ACLs because there are no more flow counter resources.
 In addition, you might see error messages in the `/var/log/switchd.log` file similar to the following:

 ```
 error: hw sync failed (sync_acl hardware installation failed) Rolling back .. failed.